-Note: The LAN9116 will not transmit pause frames or assert back pressure if the transmitter is disabled.
+Note: The LAN9215 will not transmit pause frames or assert back pressure if the transmitter is disabled.

 BITS DESCRIPTION 31-16 Pause Time (FCPT).
 This field indicates the value to be used in the PAUSE TIME field in the control frame.
 This field must be initialized before full-duplex automatic flow control is enabled.
 15-3 Reserved 2 Pass Control Frames (FCPASS).
-When set, the MAC sets the Packet Filter bit in the Receive packet status to indicate to the Application that a valid Pause frame has been received.
+When set, the MAC will pass the pause frame to the host.
 The Application must accept or discard a received frame based on the Packet Filter control bit.
 The MAC receives, decodes and performs the Pause function when a valid Pause frame is received in Full-Duplex mode and when flow control is enabled (FCE bit set).
 When reset, the MAC resets the Packet Filter bit in the Receive packet status.
 The MAC always passes the data of all frames it receives (including Flow Control frames) to the Application.
 Frames that do not pass Address filtering, as well as frames with errors, are passed to the Application.
 The Application must discard or retain the received frame's data based on the received frame's STATUS field.
 Filtering modes (Promiscuous mode, for example) take precedence over the FCPASS bit.
 1 Flow Control Enable (FCEN).
 When set, enables the MAC Flow Control function.
 The MAC decodes all incoming frames for control frames; if it receives a valid control frame (PAUSE command), it disables the transmitter for a specified time (Decoded pause time x slot time).
 When reset, the MAC flow control function is disabled; the MAC does not decode frames for control frames.
 Note: Flow Control is applicable when the MAC is set in Full Duplex Mode.
-In Half-Duplex mode this bit enables the Backpressure function to control the flow of received frames to the MAC 0 Flow Control Busy (FCBSY).
+In Half-Duplex mode, this bit enables the Backpressure function to control the flow of received frames to the MAC.
+0 Flow Control Busy (FCBSY).
 This bit is set high whenever a pause frame or back pressure is being transmitted.
 This bit should read logical 0 before writing to the Flow Control (FLOW) register.
 During a transfer of Control Frame, this bit continues to be set, signifying that a frame transmission is in progress.
 After the PAUSE control frame's transmission is complete, the MAC resets to 0.
 Notes: When writing this register the FCBSY bit must always be zero.
 Applications must always write a zero to this bit